-- Wait for a calm day before mounting the turbine - Disconnect the batteries during installation - Install all required 3-phase AC wiring from the top of the pole to the controller site, and route the DC wiring to the area adjacent to the battery.

-• Attach each of the 3 blades carefully on the hub by placing Nylox nuts in the captive sockets and screwing the bolt (with washer) securely (~5 ft-lbs.) using the Allen key provided, making sure that the blades retain their alignment.
-Just before the bolts are fully tightened, you can bias the blade to one edge of the pocket to assure that all blades are accurately placed in the same position within their respective pockets.
+- Wait for a calm day before mounting the turbine - Disconnect the batteries during installation - Install all required 3-phase AC wiring from the top of the pole to the controller site, and route the DC wiring to the area adjacent to the battery. - Attach each of the 3 blades carefully on the hub by placing Nylox nuts in the captive sockets and screwing the bolt (with washer) securely (~5 ft-lbs.) using the Allen key provided, making sure that the blades retain their alignment.
+Just before the bolts are fully tightened, you can check the tip-to-tip distance of the blades, and bias the blade to one edge of the pocket to assure that all blades are accurately placed in the same position within their respective pockets.
 Now tighten each bolt evenly and alternately until the blade is fully tightened.
 Note that the counter-sunk hole on the blade faces up, and accepts the cap bolt and washer.
 We recommend a corrosion inhibitor like Eck, or Tef-Gel to prevent potential galling of the A2 stainless fasteners.

-• Attach the Rotor assembly (hub and blades) onto the generator shaft and torque the nut (shaft) securely with included Allen wrench (~35ftlbs.)
-A light waterproof grease or corrosion inhibitor (Eck) can be used on the shaft to prevent future galling or corrosion.
-This hub bottoms out on the bearing face, so tighten it fully when installing, and check again after several hours of running.
+• Attach the Rotor assembly (hub and blades) onto the generator shaft and torque the nut (shaft) securely with included Allen wrench (~22ftlbs.)
+Note that the nut tightens in a standard clockwise fashion, which means that the Allen wrench rotating the shaft must rotate the opposite way (counter-clockwise) in order to tighten the captive nut and hub.
+A light waterproof grease or corrosion inhibitor can be used on the shaft to prevent future galling or corrosion.
+The hub bottoms out on the bearing face, so tighten it fully when installing, and check again after several hours of running.